By Zach Columbia B.S. NASM. FPT

 Rule #3 You have to Micro your Macros

 First off, macro nutrient needs are incredibly difficult to calculate.
 If you want to get more than just a ballpark, metabolic tests requiring special equipment is necessary.
 Your VO2 Max, resting metabolic rate, and hormones all determine your macro nutrient needs.
-A simple internet calculator is not going to cut it, and neither is the online trainer asking you a few questions about your perceived activity level.
+A simple internet calculator is not going to cut it, and neither is the online personal trainer Scottsdale asking you a few questions about your perceived activity level.
 If you get in the ballpark, you’ll definitely see some initial results, but investing in an accurate plan that is specific to you is going to be much more effective.

 Second, a calorie is not a calorie.
 Your body does not digest and process 1 gram of carbs from bread the same way it digests 1 gram of carbs from broccoli.
 A plan that tells you to eat 200 grams of carbs and 120 grams of protein and 30 grams of fat a day is not much to go off of.
 The quality of food you eat is actually way more important than the amount.
 A macro plan, without healthy menu options will leave you lost.